fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export_dashboard_mail.md

 ```bash
 $ npm init
 ```
-When prompted for a project name use `dashboard-in-mail`.
+When prompted for a project name, use `dashboard-in-mail`.
 You can keep other information blank or enter your own project details.

 ## Install FusionExport Node.js client

-Next, to install FusionExport Node.js client run the following command:
+To install FusionExport Node.js client run the following command:

 ```bash
 $ npm install fusionexport-node-client --save